 - If your sauce is too thin, add more cheese to thicken it up.

-Since you like this Cauliflower Mac and Cheese, you may like these other easy cauliflower side dish recipes:
+You may like these other easy cauliflower side dish recipes:

 - Mexican Cauliflower Rice